rubyreferences/rubyref/language/methods-call.md

 Any keyword arguments not given will use the default value from the method definition.
-If a keyword argument is given that the method did not list an ArgumentError will be raised.
+If a keyword argument is given that the method did not list, and the method definition does not accept arbitrary keyword arguments, an ArgumentError will be raised.

 #### Block Argument[](#block-argument)